-- The policies of this section apply to day care facilities that are not classified as home-based businesses, as described in Section 4.1.3.
-These facilities may be located outside of a residential dwelling, or may exceed the standards established for home-based businesses. - 2) Day care facilities are permitted in the Urban Settlement Area, Rural Settlement Area, Rural Area, and Agricultural Area designations. - 3) Day care facilities proposed to accommodate more than seven children or individuals may be permitted subject to a Zoning Amendment.
-Applications shall be evaluated based on anticipated impacts related to: - a) Parking supply; - b) Traffic generation; - c) Noise: - d) Water and sanitary servicing requirements; and - e) Site suitability. - 4) The Development By-law will contain provisions specifying appropriate locations for day care facilities.
+- 1) These facilities may be located outside of a residential dwelling, or may exceed the standards established for home-based businesses. - 2) Day care facilities are permitted in the Urban Settlement Area, Rural Settlement Area, Rural Area, and Agricultural Area designations. - 3) Day care facilities applications shall be evaluated based on anticipated impacts related to: - a) Parking supply; - b) Traffic generation; - c) Noise; - d) Water and sanitary servicing requirements; and - e) Site suitability. - 4) The Development Bylaw will contain provisions specifying appropriate locations for day care facilities.